Interactions and Feedback

 - Choose one loop and draw it on a separate piece of paper.
 Indicate whether each arrow leads to an increase (+) or a decrease (-) in the next element.
 Follow the same process for any other loops you have found on your connection circle.

 - Next, you will identify each loop as either a "reinforcing feedback loop" or a "balancing feedback loop."
 Here is how you tell the difference:

 - In a reinforcing feedback loop, the final arrow leading back to the originating element is a (+) arrow representing an increase or "amplification."

 - In a balancing feedback loop, the final arrow leading back to the originating element is an (-) arrow representing a decrease or dampening effect.

 Share your connection circle and feedback loops with other groups or the class.

 - Are the Connection Circles in the classroom all the same?
 Identify some similarities and some differences.

 - Compare the feedback loops you found in the Ice-Albedo Feedback Connection Circle.
 Does the feedback loop reinforce/amplify the initial change or balance/dampen it?
-What makes you think so?
+What evidence do you have to support your claim?